One Lean Week Better UX without a Project Plan or Deliverables

-Learn how product teams in insurance sales and public utility are building the right in-house tech with Hypothesis-Driven Design
+Learn how product teams in insurance sales and public utility are building the right wokforce tooling by taking a hypothesis-driven approach

 Team collaborating on design operations workshop, discussing outcomes and presenting hypotheses